-England v USA
+England beat world champions USA at Wembley

 Post update

-First Half ends, England 2, USA 1.
+Second Half ends, England 2, USA 1.

 Post update

 Attempt missed.
-Lindsey Horan (USA) header from the centre of the box is too high.
-Assisted by Megan Rapinoe with a cross following a set piece situation.
+Sophia Smith (USA) left footed shot from the centre of the box is too high.

 Post update